Privatized Banking Concept: The Golden Key that Unlocks Your Financial Life

 9) Shrinks Opportunity Cost

-When you stop losing so many dollars to interest and taxes, you don’t have to forfeit what those dollars could have done for you.
+When you stop losing so many dollars to interest and taxes, you don’t forfeit what those dollars could have done for you.
 Instead, you keep the dollar, put it to work, and maximize its potential.

 10) Increases Protection

-At the heart of Privatized Banking is life insurance, which protects your income and ability to create wealth, whether you are here to see it through or not.
+At the heart of The Privatized Banking Concept is life insurance, which protects your income and ability to create wealth, whether you are here to see it through or not.
 It protects your human life value and your livelihood, ensuring that not even death can prevent you from building wealth.

 Also, because Privatized Banking can be used in business as well, it can fulfill the role of key man insurance, buy-sell agreement funding, or serve as an executive bonus.